SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

         .foregroundColor(SBBColor.textBlack)        // you need to set the color manually - there are 4 options for semantic text colors: .textBlack, .textMetal, .textRed, .textWihte
 ```

-## BubbleView
+## SBBBubbleView

-BubbleView is a view that can only be used underneath the SBBNavigationBar.
+SBBBubbleView is a view that can only be used underneath the SBBNavigationBar.
 You need to set its image and title.
 Optional parameters are its subtitle, detail, titleAccessibility, subtitleAccessibility and detailAccessibility (use the Accessibility parameters to modify the voiceover Texts).

 If you want your BubbleView to be expandable, you can use it like so: